AndreuCodina/terraform-demo/README.md

-# Steps for a company with a Terraform repository per project
+# Introduction

+You want to have a Terraform repository per project, deploying a shared Terraform code to several environments: development, staging and production.

+Your company has decided to use Azure instead of Terraform Cloud to store de Terraform state, so you'll create only one Resource Group with a Storage Account to store the Terraform state of all the projects in all environments.
+You'll use a container for each project and configure backups for the Storage Account.

+### Create the Azure resources

 `prjo` is the project name.

-- Create a resource group to store the Terraform state (e.g. `rg-tf-prod-ne-001`).
+- Create a Resource Group to store the Terraform state (e.g. `rg-tf-prod-ne-001`).

-- Create a storage account (e.g. `sttfprodne001`).
+- Create a Storage Account (e.g. `sttfprodne001`) with Zone-Redundant Storage redundancy, and soft delete for containers and blobs.

 - Create a container (e.g. `prjo-tfstate`).

+### Setup the Service Principal for Terraform for a project

-- Create a service principal to execute Terraform in the project (e.g. `sp-tfprjo`).
+- Create a Service Principal to execute Terraform in the project (e.g. `sp-tfprjo`).

-- To the service principal, assign the role `Storage Blob Data Contributor` in the container where the Terraform state will be stored:
+- To the Service Principal, assign the role `Storage Blob Data Contributor` in the container where the Terraform state will be stored.
+You can use the Azure Portal or this command:

     ```bash
     az role assignment create \